GlobeletJS/satellite-view/README.md

 - globeRadius: The (floating point) radius of the spherical Earth.
 Units must match the units of the altitude in the camPos array supplied to the draw method.
 Default: 6371 (km).
-- map: (REQUIRED) An object with the following properties:
+- map: (REQUIRED) An object with the following properties, OR an array of objects where each element has the following properties:
   - canvas: an HTML Canvas element containing a map image
   - camPos: a 2-element array containing the map coordinates of the camera position.
 Map coordinates range from [0, 0] at the top left corner of the